Photo courtesy Rutherford County Schools

 Local officials, parents, police officers and educators gathered in the auditorium of the school to discuss future safety plans for the schools in the district.

 During the meeting, several officials voiced their concerns about what they feel can be done to increase safety in the schools.
-Parents voiced their concerns on several issues such as bus safety, teachers’ training for active shooters, bullying and medical treatment protocols.
+Parents voiced their concerns on several issues such as bus safety, teachers’ training for active shooters, bullying, the security camera system and medical treatment protocols.

 County Commissioner Pettus Read said his son, who is a Middle Tennessee State University alumnus, came up with an idea to install signs in front of schools that would state the school is being protected by an armed School Resource Officer.
 Read then offered to pay for the first 50 signs.